 General retail licenses authorize the sale of beer, wine, and distilled spirits.
 They are restricted by county population and must typically be purchased on the open market from an existing licensee, often for a very high premium.
 Licenses are usually confined to the county in which originally issued, so prices vary drastically across the state.
-Every year, the ABC announces a ‘priority application period’ when they will accept new license applications.
-In addition, they announce a number of inter-county transfer allowances – where a business owner in a priority county can purchase a general license from a licensee in any other county and transfer it into the priority county.
+Every year, during the ‘priority application period,’ the ABC accepts new license applications.
+In addition, they announce a number of inter-county transfer allowances – where an applicant in a priority county can purchase a general license on the open market from a licensee in any other county and transfer it into the priority county.

 The maximum number of priority applications the ABC typically authorizes for each category (new on-sale, new off-sale, inter-county on-sale, inter-county off-sale) is twenty-five.
-The ABC has authorized the maximum number of priority applications in several counties, including Alameda, Contra Costa, Los Angeles, Orange, Riverside, Sacramento, San Bernardino, and San Diego.
+The ABC has authorized the maximum number of priority applications in several counties, including Alameda, Contra Costa, Los Angeles, Orange, Riverside, Sacramento, San Bernardino, San Diego, and Santa Clara.
 For a complete list of license available by county, click here.

-ABC District offices will accept priority applications by mail or in person from September 12-23, 2016.
-If by mail, it must be postmarked on or before September 23rd.
-If the ABC receives more applications than licenses available, a public drawing will be held at the District office.
-Successful applicants will have 90 days to complete a formal application for the specific premises.
+ABC District offices will accept priority applications by mail or in person from September 11-22, 2017.
+If by mail, it must be postmarked on or before September 22nd.
+If the ABC receives more applications than licenses available, a public drawing will be held at the District office, usually in early-mid October.
+Successful applicants will have 90 days to complete a formal application.

 Priority application fees are $13,800 for new general licenses and $6,000 for inter-county transfers.
 A certified check, cashier’s check, or money order must be submitted along with the priority application.
 Unsuccessful applicants will be refunded the application fee, minus $100 service charge.

-Every applicant must have been a resident of California for at least 90 days prior to the scheduled drawing.
-Exact drawing dates vary by District office, but all are in mid-late October.
-For corporations, limited partnerships, and limited liability companies, the 90-day residency requirement starts ticking upon registration with the California Secretary of State.
-Individual and general partnership applicants must submit proof of California residency.
+Residency requirements specify that every applicant must have been a resident of California for at least 90 days prior to the scheduled drawing.
+For corporations, limited partnerships, and limited liability companies, the 90-day residency clock starts ticking upon registration with the California Secretary of State.

 If you’re interested in applying for a new or inter-county on- or off-sale general priority license, contact an attorney at Strike Kerr & Johns.